mulle-nat-stash/mulle-bootstrap/README.md

 #### mulle-bootstrap setup-xcode

-Prepares a Xcode project to use the libraries that are compiled into the `dependency` folder.
+Prepares a Xcode project to use the libraries that are compiled into the `./dependencies` folder.
 You still need to add the libraries to your targets though.

 #### mulle-bootstrap tag